netlabs-foundation/luthier/doc/sphinx/intro.rst

 Please note that mapping always returns a new message instance, immutability is a critical concept in a big concurrent system, so in Luthier we strive to keep mutability at its minimum.

-A common pattern when ignoring the previousContent is giving the variable the name ``_`` like:
+A common pattern when ignoring the previousContent is naming the variable ``_``, like:

 .. code-block:: scala